How to Become an Ethical Hacker in 2025?

 4. Working in Information Security

-At this point in your career, you should be aiming at getting a Certified Ethical Hacker (CEH) certification from the International Council of Electronic Commerce Consultants (the EC Council).
+At this point in your career, you should aim to get a Certified Ethical Hacker (CEH) certification from the International Council of Electronic Commerce Consultants (the EC Council).
 The training you receive will take you through everything you need to know to become an efficient, ethical hacker.
-You will be completely immersed in a hands-on environment where you are taken through the process of hacking into a network and identifying any security problems that exist.
+You will be completely immersed in a hands-on environment where you are taken through hacking into a network and identifying any security problems.
 Once you have gained this certification, you can start marketing yourself as a professional ethical hacker.

 How to Become an Ethical Hacker With Zero Experience?

-The best way to become an ethical hacker if you lack computer science knowledge is to earn a degree.
+The best way to become an ethical hacker without computer science knowledge is to earn a degree.
 One can:

 1. Obtain an IT security certification